 Like majors, students declare minors.
 Also like majors, minors have special requirements–like mandatory classes or a certain number of credit hours in the subject–in order to complete the program, though usually, the requirements are much less than that of the major.

 Students interested in minoring should speak with their college academic advisor to ensure they can fit it in their schedules without interfering with their major requirements, and so that everything is completed on time.
 Students should talk to someone in their intended minor department for additional information.

 What are the benefits of having a minor?

 In addition to either supporting a major or being a separate field of interest as we’ve discussed, minors can also be a benefit while the student is interviewing for a job or applying to graduate school.
 Minors show employers or schools that the student is hardworking and can handle an additional workload.

-On top of that, the specific minor could be a bonus form of experience when looking into certain job markets–an HR position might be interested in someone with a Human Resource Management major, but would be really interested in someone with that major plus a Psychology minor, for example.
-Or a corporation might be hiring Business majors, but will give preference to those with a Foreign Language minor, because they’re an international business who partners with people across the world.
+On top of that, a specific minor is a bonus form of experience when looking into certain job markets.
+For example, a Human Resources Management student is a good candidate for an HR position.
+But, a Human Resources Management student with a Psychology minor is an even better candidate for that position.
+Or a corporation might be hiring Business majors but will give preference to those with a Foreign Language minor.
+This is because they’re an international business that partners with people across the world.

 What kind of minors are there?

 It mostly depends on what the specific college or university offers.
 Many academic fields have both majors and minors, but some do not have the latter.
 Sometimes minors don’t even have associated majors, and just stand on their own.
 It really depends on the specificity of the minor program and the individual institution.

 This question depends entirely on the individual student and what they are interested in studying.
 Some majors have a strict and demanding workload.
 Overwhelmed students in those majors may not want to minor.
 Others end up double-minoring in two different subjects.
 Some might attend a college where the minor they’re interested in isn’t offered.
 Minors require some dedication but can be very beneficial in the long run.